Surgical Case Library

 Colorectal

-Stenoses in Patients with Ulcerative Colitis: Clinical Significance and Risk Factors
+Stenoses in Patients with Ulcerative Colitis.

-The development of colorectal strictures, regardless of whether they are benign or malignant, is not uncommon ...
+<p style="text-align: justify;"><strong><u>The development of colorectal strictures, regardless of whether the...

 Recto-colonic stenoses occur in up to 12% of ulcerative colitis patients but malignant transformation within these strictures is relatively uncommon, ranging from 0% to 33%.